 Resubmission of Previously Rejected Manuscripts

-Authors of manuscripts rejected by TCOM are allowed to resubmit their manuscripts to TCOM only once if they wish to do so.
-At the time of submission, the corresponding author will be asked whether the manuscript is a new submission or a resubmission of a previously rejected TCOM manuscript.
-If it is a resubmission of a manuscript previously rejected by TCOM, the manuscript ID identifying the previous submission must be provided and a point-to-point response addressing the reviewers’ comments must be uploaded.
-Submissions which do not disclose the connection to a previously rejected TCOM paper or which do not provide a response to the previous reviews will be rejected without review.
+Authors of manuscripts rejected by any journal (including IEEE Transactions on Communications) are allowed to resubmit their manuscripts to TCOM only once if they wish to do so.
+That is, a manuscript which is previously rejected by two different journals is not eligible for resubmission to IEEE Transactions on Communications.
+At the time of submission, the corresponding author will be asked whether the manuscript is a new submission or a resubmission of a previously rejected manuscript.
+If the paper is a resubmission of a previously rejected TCOM submission, an explanation of the major changes and a detailed point-to-point response to the reviewers’ and editor’s comments must be uploaded.
+For a previous submission to another journal, the authors need to confirm that the new version addresses the reviewers’ comments adequately (however, there is no need to include a response).
+Submissions which do not disclose the connection to a previously rejected manuscript will be rejected without review.

 As of January 1, 2007, IEEE Transactions on Communications requires, when uploading a camera ready manuscript after acceptance, a signed copy of the IEEE Copyright Form.
 While submitting your camera ready paper, at the end of the process, after confirming your submission, you will automatically be redirected to a fully digital version of the IEEE Copyright Form.
 It includes an important feature (the Wizard) that, through a series of questions and replies, determines the author's copyright status and brings the author to the appropriate Form to electronically sign.
 As an alternative, you can also upload a scanned copy of a signed IEEE Copyright Form as a Supplementary File.